-Originating in Canada, Partridge Chanteclers are THE chickens for northern climates – they’re cushion-combed and fluffy for severe winter weather, are sweet as can be, love to free range, lay a ton of large brown eggs, and roosters grow to about 9lbs for those who have a freezer camp.
+Originating in Canada, the Chantecler is THE chicken for northern climates – they’re cushion-combed and have tight feathering for severe winter weather, are sweet as can be, love to free range, lay a ton of large brown eggs, and roosters grow to about 9lbs for those who have a freezer camp.

 Chantecler hens weigh about 7lbs and roosters should weigh a minimum of 9lbs.

 Chanteclers are exceptionally cold hardy!
 They were bred for Canadian winters, and their cushion combs are perfect for Wisconsin.

 Chantecler hens are VERY prone to broodiness - almost all of ours start sitting on eggs all together every spring.

 Chanteclers definitely prefer to free range, but are also content in a run, as long as their is enough space for their larger size.